AnthonyMathis/Dennys-Twitter-Script/README.md

 # Dennys-Twitter-Script
 ### Script I created for Denny's twitter contest where the first 5 people reply win a pair of Denny's slippers.

-Tweet here: https://twitter.com/DennysDiner/status/1384144891127603205.
+### Tweet for the contest: https://twitter.com/DennysDiner/status/1384144891127603205.

 ### I used the twitter api to monitor a single users statuses and then reply to the newest one.